|

 • Make sure to make connections of batteries properly, and keep attention to the black and red cables.

-• Avoid charging your batteries in enclosed spaces, As per the research of CCOHS (Canadian center for occupational health safety) batteries release a huge amount of Hydrogen gas that can be hazardous if it stays for a long time in a closed space.
+• Avoid charging your batteries in enclosed spaces, As per the research of the CCOHS (Canadian Center for occupational health safety) batteries release a huge amount of Hydrogen gas that can be hazardous if it stays for a long time in a closed space.
 I usually open some windows during the charging.

 • Disconnect your batteries immediately once they are charged.